sarafov/group_priv_bot/README.md

 python priv_guard_bot.py
 ```

-This will start the @group_priv bot, enabling the full functionality of the privacy bot.
+This will start the @group_priv_bot, enabling the full functionality of the privacy bot.

-### Included Libraries
+### Requirement Libraries

 - **Flask**: A micro web framework.
 - **Telebot**: Used for creating Telegram bots.